dhellmann/pymotw-3/source/hashlib/index.rst

 MD5 Example
 ===========

-To calculate the MD5 hash, or *digest*, for a block of data (here an ASCII string), first create the hash object, then add the data and call :func:`digest` or :func:`hexdigest`.
+To calculate the MD5 hash, or *digest*, for a block of data (here a unicode string converted to a byte string), first create the hash object, then add the data and call :func:`digest` or :func:`hexdigest`.

 .. include:: hashlib_md5.py
     :literal: